grindjs/grindjs/docs/guides/stone.markdown

 # Stone Templates

-Stone is Grind‘s official templating engine, it’s based on [Laravel Blade](https://laravel.com/docs/master/blade).
+Stone is Grind’s official templating engine, it’s based on [Laravel Blade](https://laravel.com/docs/master/blade).
 Stone compiles your templates into pure Javascript to minimize any overhead.
 In fact, any time you’re inside of a Stone directive or displaying data, you’re writing Javascript.
 Stone view files use the `.stone` file extension and should be stored in the `resources/views` directory.

 > {tip} As Stone is based on Laravel Blade, much of the documentation below was originally ported from [Laravel’s docs](https://github.com/laravel/docs/blob/5.4/blade.md).